Deploy to Neocities 🐈

 2. Sign up for a Github account.
 If you don't want to make a Github account, I can't help you.
 But it's understandable to avoid it since Github is owned by Microsoft.
 Let me know if you find similar solutions outside of Github.

-3. It will make syncing files between your computer and Github easier if you're using VScode as your text editor, because it comes with integration with Github.
-I will be using VScode in my tutorial.
+3. It will make syncing files between your computer and Github easier if you're using VScode or VSCodium as your text editor, because they come with integration with Github.
+VScode and VSCodium are the exact same thing, just VScodium is free from Microsoft's tracking stuff.
+I will be using VSCodium in my tutorial.

 4. After signing up for Github, make a new repository.
 The repository is basically the folder that holds your website.